 Getting lost in the sea of online opportunities?
-We’ve listed the five trends to watch in 2019; all you need to know to be successful with your online business strategy!
+We’ve listed the five trends to watch in 2023; all you need to know to be successful with your online business strategy!

 When was the last time you went somewhere without your smartphone?
 Can you even remember?
 Perhaps just that one time when your phone had been charging, and you left in a hurry…only realizing you’d left it at home 10 minutes later.

-So, coming back to that anxious feeling, that is the ‘fear of missing out’, or “FOMO”, phenomenon which is characterized by “a desire to stay continually connected with what others are doing” (Wikipedia wisdom).
+So, coming back to that anxious feeling, that is the ‘fear of missing out’, or “FOMO”, a phenomenon which is characterized by “a desire to stay continually connected with what others are doing” (Wikipedia wisdom).

-Social media can often perpetuate this anxiety, when you see posts and pictures about the wonderful time your friends are having without you, and the feeling can be all consuming.
+Social media can often perpetuate this anxiety when you see posts and pictures about the wonderful time your friends are having without you, and the feeling can be all-consuming.
 That explains why, in 2019, it is estimated that there will be around 2.77 billion social media users around the globe, up from 2.46 billion in 2017.

-• Mobile first, everything else second
+Mobile first, everything else second.

 Mobile is now shaping how we do our research and decide what products or services to buy.
 No longer is it enough to rely on a responsive site design and a mobile app.
 You need to think mobile-first.
 Tailor, for instance, ad copy to a smartphone rather than using a ‘one size fits all’ approach.

-• We are living in different realities!
+We are living in different realities!

-Unlike VR, which is a totally new, artificial environment, AR turns the real-life environment around us into a digital interface by creating virtual objects in real-time.
+Unlike VR, which is a totally new, artificial environment, AR turns the real-life environment around us into a digital interface by creating virtual objects in real time.

-• Chatbots taking over
+Chatbots taking over

-• Be your unique self
+Be your unique self

-One of the most important ways to get people to buy, is through…Being you!
+One of the most important ways to get people to buy is through…Being you!
 Be authentic.
 Yes, it sounds as easy as it is.
-Still most companies are yet to figure this out.
+Still, most companies are yet to figure this out.

 Not Redbull.
 They are a brand with a very strong authenticity tied to strong emotions and being passionate.
 They don’t just say who they are and what they stand for – creating epic experiences – they show it in everything they do.
-Take the Red Bull Air Race for instance.
+Take the Red Bull Air Race, for instance.
 It doesn’t get more epic than that!

-Consequently, over the years they’ve built up a loyal group of fans, known as “brand advocates”, who feel strongly connected to Redbull and therefore talk positively about the brand to others.
-To them, Redbull embodies everything they strive to be, or are as a person!
-Whether shouting it from the rooftops or posting it on social media, these fans actually create content for Redbull, so called “user generated content”.
+Consequently, over the years, they’ve built up a loyal group of fans, known as “brand advocates”, who feel strongly connected to Redbull and therefore talk positively about the brand to others.
+To them, Redbull embodies everything they strive to be or are as a person!
+Whether shouting it from the rooftops or posting it on social media, these fans actually create content for Redbull, so-called “user-generated content”.